epfl-si/ansible-collection-rhel/roles/awscli/README.md

 --------------

 * awscli_force_installation: (bool, default False) To force reinstallation or update to latestest revision
+* awscli_state: (Either present or absent, default to present) If state is set to absent, AWS cli will be uninstalled

 ### Tips to manage option from Ansible Inventory